elizabeth-poggie/elizabeth-poggie/_content/notes/14-user-interfaces.md

 TBD

-# Do I have to memorize this lol
+# Do I have to memorize this ???

 You don’t have to instantly know how every selector will interact with others.
 Things get i n s a n e when you start working on larger projects.

 What should you care about instead?

-Why certain styles are showing up and others aren’t, and to understand the basic rules of over-ride.
+- Understand why certain styles appear while others don't.
+- Understand the basic rules of over-ride.

-Best practices that help you prevent unintentional style bugs:
+Best practices that help you avoid unintentional style bugs:

-- use as LITTLE specificity as possible.
-Try to stick to element and class selectors and AVOID ids and combination selectors as much as possible.
+- AVOID specificity whenever possible.
+Try to stick to element and class selectors over ids and combination selectors.
-- Structure your code to respect the cascade.
-Put general element-based styles up top, followed by specific component/module styles, then modifiers.
+- Organize your code to follow the cascade.
+Put general element-based styles at the top, followed by specific component or module styles, and conclude with modifiers.

 # Exercises